wnda/web-animations-api-shiv/README.md

 ## Can I use it?
 Sure.
 But here's the rub: this lib currently requires ES5 to work.
 Sorry IE8.

+This lib relies primarily on functional Array methods, i.e. [].map, [].filter, [].indexOf.
+It also depends on Object.keys and Date.now, all of which are straightforward to polyfill separately -- but I would not bother, since CSS animation is not going to be supported in any browser that *lacks* these basic ES5 features.

 ## Example call
 You will be able to use this lib as though it was the WAAPI itself.
 Your WAAPI call might look like this: